[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 가: 혼자 다 할 수 있겠어요?

-Do you think you can do all of it alone?
+Can you do all of it alone?

-나 : 괜찮아요. 이 정도는 아무렇지도 않은걸요.
+나: 괜찮아요. 이 정도는 아무렇지도 않은걸요.

 It’s okay.
 This amount of things is not a big deal.

-Here, the speaker is lightly telling his/her opinion, saying “It’s not a big deal.”
+Here, the speaker is lightly telling his/her opinion, saying, “It’s not a big deal.”

 아무렇지도 않다 “to be not a big deal” is an adjective with a final consonant, so you add -은걸요 to make 아무렇지도 않은걸요 “It’s not a big deal.”